Anna-Mestres/fab_challenge_III/README.md

 ## Flowchart

 Anna developed the flow chart in two parts.
-The first part is straight forward as there is one input and output.
-The part 2 got more complex because it had to consider four outputs (audio) based on an average of collected data (yes or no inputs).
+In the first part, we are asking  got more complex because it had to consider four outputs (audio) based on an average of collected data (yes or no inputs).
 We later corrected this flow char to...

 ![Flowchart](images/flowchart.png)

 ## Electronics

-In mapping out the electronic components, we had 2 options: the first was to use ESP boards that are connected with wires to the foot pedal
+We mapped out a few different scenarios with the electronics.
+In the first scenario we would need an ESP board, a midi board (for the sound), and speakers.
+But if we used a Raspberry Pi instead, we could eliminate the need for the midi board, which we didn't have access to. ...

 ## Coding

+We received a lot of help from Pietro in coding with Python.
+(Anna reflections?)
+There were mant iterations and tests, and in order to keep track of what we have tried, we kept all of the past code as comments instead of getting rid of them.  ...

 ~~~
 import RPi.GPIO as GPIO